 A suitably qualified person will be employed on a two-year basis under the management structure of PLANED and each area will have an equal designated timeframe.
 Each society will have an individual strand in the newly created website ‘Heritage Pembrokeshire’ and will complement other local websites e.g. Explore Pembrokeshire.

-Natalie Lang, Project Officer said: “In keeping with the ethos of LEADER all the information collected will be shared with heritage groups, museums, the Record Office, and The People’s Collection, Wales.
-I hope to see this making a real difference to heritage tourism for Pembrokeshire.
-It will also help develop and strengthen links between the communities taking part, creating a deeper awareness of a sense of place.
-This supportive network will benefit other groups in researching and delivering heritage projects and can act as a model for linking other history societies in the future.”
+This process will develop and strengthen heritage links between the five communities creating a deeper awareness of a sense of place.
+This supportive network will benefit all groups in researching and delivering future projects and can act as a prototype for linking other history societies in the future.

 This project has the potential to make a difference to individuals who have collected vast amounts of stored heritage information, photographs and family stories and histories.
 These will now become a shared resource and available to all.
 The project will demonstrate the wealth of heritage in Pembrokeshire from the Mesolithic period to modern times and will encourage heritage tourism e.g. the family history trail of the De La Roche family which has already attracted family members from Canada, Australia and the USA.